Akuli/python-tutorial/advanced/datatypes.md

 > If it looks like a duck and quacks like a duck, it must be a duck.

 Many things in this tutorial are not really something but they behave like something.
-For example, we'll learn about many things that behave like dictionaries.
+For example, we'll learn about many classes that behave like dictionaries.
 They are not dictionaries, but we can use them just like if they were dictionaries.
 This programming style is known as **duck-typing**.